 Item Evaluated Evidence

 Calibration selected (Measurement Type, Lab Test Number)

 Test Number(s) for all standards used

 Calibration Date(s) for the standards

-Calibration Interval
+Calibration providers have been evaluated and monitored and are accredited

+Calibration program and intervals are stated and up to date

 Uncertainty analysis components included(s)

 Uncertainty file name where data is stored

 Documented SOP used

 Evidence of competency

 Measurement assurance type

 Measurement Assurance file name where data is stored

-Report contains a Traceability Statement
+Certificates contain a Traceability Statement

 You should be able to identify any gaps and corrective action needed in your laboratory in the area of traceability, uncertainty analysis, and measurement assurance.
-Note it on laboratory action forms.
+Note actions on laboratory action forms.